 Most wisdom teeth removal procedures last anywhere from 30 to 45 minutes, depending on the complexity of the extraction and whether or not you choose general anesthesia.
-After wisdom teeth removal, it is normal to experience some pain, swelling, and bleeding in your wisdom tooth sockets.
-These symptoms should subside within three to five days, but you may be given prescription pain medication to help you manage any discomfort.
-Stitches are also common after wisdom teeth removal, and they typically dissolve on their own within a week or two.
-Your dentist will give you specific instructions on caring for your wisdom teeth sockets and stitches in the postop instructions following your procedure.
-Read the After Wisdom Tooth Removal Guide for more detailed instructions about post-operative care.
+After removal, it is normal to experience some pain, swelling, and bleeding in your wisdom tooth sockets.
+These symptoms should subside within three to five days, but you may be given prescribed pain medication to help you manage any discomfort.
+Ice packs can also be used to alleviate swelling.

 As with any medical procedure, there is a risk of complications with wisdom teeth removal.
 Some risks include facial swelling, excessive bleeding, oral infection, dry socket (blood clot becoming dislodged from surgical site) and damage to surrounding nerves or tissues.
 These are rare complications and can be minimized by following your surgeon’s post-operative instructions.
-Overall, wisdom teeth removal is a very safe and effective procedure.
+Overall, wisdom teeth removal is a very safe oral surgery.

 When We Suggest It

 Wisdom teeth extraction is typically recommended for teens and young adults between the ages of 16 and 25 because wisdom teeth roots are not fully formed and the bone surrounding the teeth is less dense making them more easy to remove during this age range resulting in less recovery time.

 At AZ Max, our skilled maxillofacial surgeons are ready to help you with your troublesome wisdom teeth.
-We offer convenient wisdom teeth removal for patients throughout Arizona with offices in Mesa, North Mesa, South Gilbert, Show Low, and Tempe.
+We offer convenient wisdom tooth extraction for patients throughout Arizona.
 Schedule a consultation today to learn more about wisdom tooth extraction in Mesa, Tempe, Queen Creek, or Show Low, to determine if the procedure is right for you.
 Call (480) 830-5866 or complete the online booking form.